zipperer/multiplayer-git/Howto_SSH_Auth.md

 # Set up SSH authentication for GitHub

 The following should cover the basics.
-If you need further help, se link at the bottom of the page.
+If you need further help, see link at the bottom of the page.

 ## Check for Existing Keys